by Dr. Charles Handler and Mark C. Healy, M.A.

 The goal of this year’s survey is to continue building on the information gathered from past surveys and to verify the fact that usage rates for online screening and assessment are increasing.

-In order to help provide the ability to track changes in usage rates, this year’s survey is essentially the same as last year’s, with a few minor changes to help account for trends that have developed since last year.
-Specifically, this year we have added additional questions on budgeting and ROI for the use of screening and assessment tools.
+In order to help provide the ability to track changes in usage rates, this year’s survey is similar to last year’s, with a few minor changes to help account for trends that have developed since last year.
+Specifically, this year we have reduced the focus on screening systems and added additional questions about the impact of the economy on assessment programs, legal issues related to assessment, and budgeting/ROI for the use of screening and assessment tools.

 While this is hardly a scientific survey, and its length limits the depth of the information that we are able to collect, there is tremendous value in the information your survey responses will provide.
 For instance:

 - This survey will help to provide some reality to speculation regarding increases in the use of both online screening tools and online assessment tools.